Millennia Institute: Campus

 Millennia Institute's campus along Bukit Batok West Avenue 8 covers an area of approximately 16 hectares.
 Constructed at a cost of around S$24 million, the purpose-built campus catering to pre-university education is completed with Junior College equivalent facilities, including two air-conditioned lecture theatres designed to accommodate the entire cohort.

 Tutorial rooms are built into a single block, streamlined to connect the tutorial rooms conveniently to the lecture rooms, canteen and the laboratories.
 Other facilities include an auditorium, a fully air conditioned multi-purpose hall and a sports complex with running track, AstroTurf hockey pitch, as well as 2 tennis, 2 basketball, badminton and volleyball courts.

 The library, stylised as "MIndSpace", is located at the heart of the campus.
 The MIndSpace feature five discussion rooms located at the upper level for small-group study, discussions or project work, as well as two instructional rooms that can accommodate 36 students each for teaching and learning.

 Academic information

 The three-years course offered at Millennia Institute leads to the Singapore-Cambridge GCE Advanced Level examination.
 As opposed to two year courses offered at junior colleges, students at the Millennia Institute have an additional year to prepare for the national examinations, with Project Work and H1 level Mother Tongue Languages examined in the second year.
 Millennia Institute is the only public pre-university centre in Singapore to offer Commerce for the Singapore-Cambridge GCE Advanced Level examination, with Management of Business and Principles of Accounts offered the two Commerce stream academic subjects.

+Controversy

+In January 2021, an 18-year-old transgender female student at Millennia Institute in Singapore alleged that the school barred her from attending classes due to its dress code policy.
+The student, known as Ashlee, stated that the school required her to cut her hair and wear the male uniform to be allowed in class.
+This incident gained attention on social media and involved support from LGBTQ organizations.
+The Ministry of Education (MOE) and the Institute of Mental Health (IMH) issued a joint statement affirming the school’s commitment to providing educational support, including home-based learning, while working with the student’s family and medical professionals.
+The statement also emphasized the importance of privacy and detailed the clinical process for treating gender dysphoria, noting that medical treatments require parental consent for minors.